The Terrorist (1998 film)

 The film won a number of awards at international film festivals.
-Actor John Malkovich first saw the film at the 1998 Cairo International Film Festival and subsequently adopted the film as a kind of post-facto executive producer (the reissued film's titles read "John Malkovich Presents").
+Actor John Malkovich first saw the film at the 1998 Cairo International Film Festival and subsequently adopted the film as a kind of post-facto executive producer.
 Critic Roger Ebert has included the film in his series of "Great Movies" reviews.
-Ebert concludes his review with the following line: "Every time I see the film, I feel a great sadness, that a human imagination could be so limited that it sees its own extinction as a victory."

-The film that proved his mastery over the visual language was The Terrorist which has become a textbook of sorts for visual communication students, with scenes from the movie being used by Michael Chapman, Martin Scorsese’s cinematographer, to explain the tenets of cinematography during workshops.
-According to film critic Roger Ebert, it was a film ‘scripted by the camera’.
-Says Sivan: "One day I got a call from Samuel Lee Jackson who was interested to cast the heroine of The Terrorist, Ayesha, in a Hollywood film."

 Plot

-The movie focuses on a 19-year-old woman named Malli (based on Kalaivani Rajaratnam), who joined a terrorist organization at a very young age after her brother was killed in the cause.
-She eventually volunteers herself to become a suicide bomber in an assassination mission.
-As the plot moves forward, she discovers the importance of human life, after realizing she is pregnant.
+The movie focuses on a 19-year-old woman named Malli (based on Kalaivani Rajaratnam), who joined a terrorist organisation at a very young age after her brother was killed in the cause.
+She volunteers herself to become a suicide bomber in an assassination mission.
+As the plot moves forward, she discovers the importance of human life, after realising she is pregnant.
 This causes Malli to question her determination to complete the mission.